cloudtric/cloudtric.github.io/README.md

 ## Step 3 Configure Load balancers and Domain

 Openshift requires load balancers for bootstrap related traffic, for control plane traffic, and for ingress traffic i.e. access to the user applications.
-This guide uses the IBM local load banalcer service and will create four instances:
+This guide uses the IBM local load balancer service and will create four instances:

 | Name             | Type                | Servers            | Ports       |
 | -----------------| --------------------|--------------------|-------------|